SSMG4/RetroWiki/README.md

 # RetroWiki
-A repository that lists the best free emulator(s) of each device/category and provides everything you need to set one up!
+A repository that lists the best free emulator(s) of each device/category (that was you get less of a headache when choosing the best one) and provides everything you need to set one up!

 + This Markdown is heavily inspired by [DerekTurtleRoe](https://github.com/DerekTurtleRoe)'s [Awesome-Emulators](https://github.com/DerekTurtleRoe/awesome-emulators) project so huge thanks to them!

-## Free And Open Source Software* (FOSS)
+## Free And Open Source Software (FOSS)

 | Name       | Icon               | Meaning                                                                           |
 | ---------- | ------------------ | --------------------------------------------------------------------------------- |